vefunder/protocol-research-review/articles/Moneta/DCHF_report.md

 [Source query](https://dune.com/queries/2320797/3800099)

-Grizzly.Fi incubated both the DeFi Franc and Moneta DAO.
-The team and advisors have been allocated 10% of tokens (10m MON) ([source](https://docs.defifranc.com/tokenomics/moneta-tokenomics)), and the DAO was allocated a treasury seed of 1M USD worth of assets (9,174,312 MON) ([source](https://commonwealth.im/moneta-dao/discussion/10191-launching-monetadao)).
+Grizzly.Fi incubated both the DeFi franc and Moneta DAO.
+The team and advisors have been allocated 10% of tokens (10m MON), and Grizzly.Fi was allocated a treasury seed of 1M USD worth of assets (9,174,312 MON) ([source](https://commonwealth.im/moneta-dao/discussion/10191-launching-monetadao)).

-There are two entities to Moneta DAO governance: Token House and Delegate House ([source](https://monetadao.com/)).
-As discussed above Moneta DAO token holders will have say over strategic protocol decisions including allocation of DAO treasury funds, critical risk parameters and protocol upgrades ([source](https://commonwealth.im/moneta-dao/discussion/10191-launching-monetadao)).
+There are two entities within Moneta DAO governance: Token House and Delegate House.
+As discussed above Moneta DAO token holders will have say over strategic protocol decisions including allocation of DAO treasury funds, critical risk parameters and protocol upgrades.
 However, in the early stage of development, there continues to be an absence of a clear process for prominent community members to serve as delegates and permissioned roles within the DAO.

 Additionally, the distribution of MON tokens was made before the formation of the DAO, without community input.
-Moreover, given that there is no clear process for delegation, we can assume that the current multi-sig signers of the Treasury and Protocol Owner proxy are the de facto delegates.
+Given that there is no clear process for delegation, we can assume that the current multi-sig signers of the Treasury and Protocol Owner proxy are the de facto delegates.
 While delegates execute the wishes of tokenholders, this relationship is non-binding and trust-based.

 While the token holders will have a say in strategic protocol decisions, the extent of governance remains uncertain.
 Clear communication of a governance process and plans for delegation will be helpful.

-## **Oracle Risk**

-DCHF relies on a Chainlink oracle, with the AdminContract able to call the addOracle function, creating a risk if the owner multi-sig is compromised.
+### Oracle Risk

-Chainlink is a well-regarded oracle provider, although DCHF lacks a backup oracle, relying on the fetchPrice function which interacts with two Chainlink oracles and allows a maximum deviation of 50% ([source, line 148](https://github.com/monetadao/dchf/blob/main/contracts/PriceFeed.sol)) between updates.
-As a result, if one CHF is inaccurately priced, it could lead to negative effects on liquidations and the redemption mechanism, ultimately resulting in potential loss of funds ([source](https://docs.defifranc.com/extras/audits)).
+DCHF uses Chainlink for its pricefeeds.
+Chainlink is a well-regarded oracle provider, although DCHF does not have a fallback oracle.
+The [fetchPrice function](https://github.com/monetadao/dchf/blob/main/contracts/PriceFeed.sol) involves a sanity check that allows a maximum deviation of 50% between updates, otherwise it will accept the last good price.
+As a result of oracle failure, CHF may become inaccurately priced.
+It could lead to negative effects on liquidations and the redemption mechanism, ultimately resulting in potential loss of funds ([source](https://docs.defifranc.com/extras/audits)).

 Liquity, by comparison, uses Chainlink as a primary oracle and Tellor as a backup.
 It will algorithmically reject the primary oracle if it fails to update or produces a value outside of the specified guardrail.
 The strategy was designed to ensure the pricefeed can autonomously react to black swan events without requiring manual intervention.
 The DCHF strategy, on the other hand, may require more active monitoring and manual updates in case of oracle failure.

-## **Depeg Risk**
+### Depeg Risk

-The DeFi Franc protocol currently has 6,694,401 DCHF tokens minted, valued at $1.15, totaling approximately $7.6m, and holds collateral worth around $17m (ETH and wBTC combined).
+The DeFi franc protocol currently has 6,694,401 DCHF tokens minted, valued at $1.15, totaling approximately $7.6m, and holds collateral worth around $17m (ETH and wBTC combined).
 Redemptions are supported by sufficient collateral.

 ![DCHF_minted](https://user-images.githubusercontent.com/51072084/231855722-53a9c0e0-11a1-47ca-b208-edf16eaab5a6.png)